rowingdude/Arduino_Pandemic/README.md

 ## Introduction

-Arduino_Pandemic is designed to [briefly explain what the project does, e.g., "help manage and visualize game state in real-time using LED displays"].
-Our goal is to create a robust and flexible tool that can be used by developers, hobbyists, and enthusiasts alike.
+Arduino_Pandemic is designed to automate the tedious parts of the game (setup, shuffling, dice).
+Our goal is to create a robust and flexible tool that can be used by fans of the game to play through in a more timely manner and test new strategies.

 Whether you're interested in using the project for your own purposes or contributing to its development, we welcome you to join our community.